breakndenter/scan-automated-nmap-scan-/README.md

 =============================================

-So what is left is to add some aliases to your bashrc and we are done :)
+So what's left is to add some aliases to your bashrc and we are done :)

 the things we need addded to bashrc: